 Independent Mental Capacity Advocacy (IMCA)

-As part of the Discharge Project, we provide Independent Mental Capacity Advocacy to people in University Hospital Lewisham who have been assessed as ‘lacking capacity’ to make specific decisions.
+As part of the Discharge Project, we provide Independent Mental Capacity Advocacy to Lewisham residents who are placed in University Hospital Lewisham and have been assessed as ‘lacking capacity’ to make specific decisions.
+For people at the hospital who live outside Lewisham, please contact POhWER on 0300 4562370 or email@example.com

 Who should be referred to the IMCA service?